approots/xdatabase/README.md

 Dependencies
 ------------

 1. Kohana's database module.
-This module must be defined BEFORE the native database module in the bootstrap modules array.
+This extended database module must be defined BEFORE the native database module in the bootstrap modules array.
 2. Cache module (optional)

 Highlights
 ----------

 1. Doesn't use the query type (Database::SELECT, Database::UPDATE, etc.) because it is unnecessary and potentially conflicting.
-Query results are returned just as expected based on the result type, not the query type.
+Query results are returned just as expected based on the result type, not the Kohana Database query type.
 2. Uses the cache module to replace Kohana's internal cache if available and offers more flexible resultset caching.
 3. Plug and play into existing projects.